jon-jacky/Piety/doc/analogies.md

     exits or is suspended.
 In a terminal session, a shell is usually the background job when another application is running.

-- **shell**: In Piety, a console job that provides a Python REPL (Read-Evaluate-Print Loop).
+- **shell**: In Piety, a console job that provides a Python REPL (Read- Evaluate-Print Loop).
 In Piety, Python itself is the shell command language.
 However, the standard Python interpreter cannot serve as the Piety shell because it blocks while waiting for the next statement, which would prevent other tasks from running.
 Piety provides a simple callable Python shell named *pysh* (rhymes with *fish*), along with [modules](../shells/README.md) that adapt it to run in Piety sessions.
 Piety also provides a more elaborate shell named *wyshka* that makes it easy to alternate between Python and an application command language, and provides redirection of the output of any Python or application command.

 - **memory management**: including allocation and reclamation (that is, garbage collection).
 Provided by Python language runtime.